 - Ex.
-1.1 Calculate the median profit for the companies in the United States and the median profit for the companies in the UK, France and Germany. - Ex.
+1.1 Calculate the median profit for the companies in the US and the median profit for the companies in the UK, France and Germany. - Ex.
 1.2 Find all German companies with negative profit. - Ex.
-1.3 Which business category are most of the companies situated at the Bermuda island working in? - Ex.
-1.4 For the 50 companies in the Forbes data set with the highest profits, plot sales against assets (or some suitable transformation of each variable), labelling each point with the appropriate country name which may need
+1.3 To which business category do most of the Bermuda island companies belong? - Ex.
+1.4 For the 50 companies in the Forbes data set with the highest profits, plot sales against assets (or some suitable transformation of each variable), labelling each point with the appropriate country name which may need to be abbreviated (using abbreviate) to avoid making the plot look too 'messy'. - Ex.
+1.5 Find the average value of sales for the companies in each country in the Forbes data set, and find the number of companies in each country with profits above 5 billion US dollars.